RudigerBrecht/RSW-LU/README.md

 	`mkdir -p plane/homNoise/{1,5,10,50,100}/run-{1..10}`

- - Testcase on the plane:
+ - Test case on the plane:
 	 - run `runDetPlane(DT)` for *DT*=1, 5, 10, 50, 100

 		 -> This creates in the folders *plane/det/DT/* a file *final.mat* containing the simulation data after 2 days.
 	- run `runstochasticDiffu_homgNoise(runNr,DT)`  for *runNr*=1..10 and *DT*=1, 5, 10, 50, 100

 		->This creates in the folders *plane/homNoise/DT/runNr/*  a file *final.mat* containing the simulation data after 2 days.
-- Testcase on the sphere:
+- Test case on the sphere:
 	- run `runLES()`

 		-> This creates in the folder *sphere/LES/* files *1.mat* ... *80.mat*